organizejs/devenv/vim_setup.md

 ```
 To find out the path to your virtual environment python, make sure you are in your conda environment and run `which python`.

+With this setup, the recommendation is to use a single conda environment per project (each project should be contained to a single directory) so that the `.ycm_extra_conf.py` file is stored in each project dir.

+Do not forget to add the `.ycm_extra_conf.py` file to your `.gitignore`.